BPhanuphong/Cat-breed-images-classification/README.md

 ### 	:crossed_swords: 2.
-Compare Model: Original Pre-Trained CNN Model vs Fine Tuned Model
+Compare Model: Original Pre-Trained CNN Model vs Fine-Tuned Model
 :speech_balloon: *Original Pre-Trained CNN Model is the model that we load with IMAGENET weight and make predictions on our cat breed dataset.*

 We compare models that we fine-tuned with their original models, give 4 input to model (1 image of each classes).
 The figure below shows the probabilistic prediction results of the class below the image obtained from the original model and our fine-tuned model.